myntea/swoop-website/index.md

               THE NEW PLATFORM HAS REALLY IMPROVED WORKFLOW COMMUNICATION BETWEEN HEAD OFFICE AND OUR SHOPS, MAKING STANDARDS BETTER AND MAKING EVERYONE’S LIVES EASIER.
       author: NICK FRENCH, PADDY POWER
+    - bg-image: images/cloud-image.png
+      message: >
+              THE NEW PLATFORM HAS REALLY IMPROVED WHAT WE'vE DONE, MAKING OUR LIVES EASIER.
+      author: ROB HARRISON, FOR TESTING

 #companies section (limit company images to 5)
 companies-title: COMPANIES USING OUR TECHNOLOGY